Vandivier/data-science-practice/js/grand-tour-study/README.md

 markus.csv is programmatically used by `npm run-script getsum`.
 This command will scrape additional detailed data for each competition which has a value of 1 for the getsum column in markus.csv.

 The final output file is called gotsome.csv.
 It's funny.
 You should laugh about that.

+# TODO

+1. if we set category to Men Elite before scraping each season, it would reduce the returned sample by about 1/3 and speed up scraping.
+As a business rule, this is the only category we care about.